Domestic Violence: Resources For Survivors Of Physical Or Emotional Abuse

 Take precautions when considering leaving

-Domestic violence can threaten your safety.
+Domestic violence can threaten your safety, especially when you have children.
 If you are worried about your safety, you can get help by calling emergency services and a domestic violence hotline immediately.
 You can take the following steps to help keep your physical location and communications undisclosed:

 • Installed spyware: Consider using computers available at work, a public library, or a friend’s house instead of at home.